Who do we support?

 - students with a specific learning difficulty (such as dyslexia or dyspraxia) must provide a formal diagnostic assessment report carried out by either a registered Educational Psychologist or Specialist Teacher with a clear diagnosis.

 If you do not have evidence of your disability, we can provide advice and guidance on how to obtain it.

 If you think you may have a specific learning difficulty, the team can assist you in arranging an assessment with an Educational Psychologist.
 We can also advise you on any additional funding which may be available to contribute towards the cost of a diagnostic assessment.

-The University of West London is fully committed to upholding the principles laid out in the Data Protection Act 1998 and Equality Act 2010.
+The University of West London is fully committed to upholding the principles laid out in the General Data Protection Regulations (2018), Data Protection Act 2018 and Equality Act 2010.
 The University’s Data Protection policy is available from the University’s website and intranet.
-Under the Data Protection Act (1998) physical or mental health information is considered to be sensitive personal data.
+Under the Data Protection Act (2018), physical or mental health information is treated as a special category and considered as sensitive data.